exasol/spark-connector-common-java/README.md

 ## Features

-- Describes `JDBC` column metadata
+- Provides a helper class to describe `JDBC` column metadata
 - Converts Exasol query column descriptions into a Spark schema
 - Generates Exasol import and export queries of cloud storage systems